 1. Update Prices Using the Following Information

 This section includes the information of the actual price discount.
-And here you can draw some outlines of the rule.
+And here you can draw some outlines of the Magento price rules.

 Apply is a dropdown having three options, Percentage which when selected, the number entered will automatically convert into percentage and will be removed from the cart as a discount.
 Fixed Amount if selected, the number entered will become the fixed amount and the price will be deducted from the cart.
 If Buy X and get Y free is selected it means if you buy X product you will get Y product for free.

 This field allows you to specify integer value of the discount.
 This field also works for dollar amount depending on the type of discount selected in “Apply” section.

 Maximum Qty Discount Is Applied to